 Flight time from the UK is around two and a half hours.

-Diving wise there is a really good mix of shore and boat diving although some of the shore dives do involve a bit of time to get to.
+Diving in Santa Pola there is a really good mix of shore and boat diving although some of the shore dives do involve a bit of time to get to.
 Trust us they are worth it.

 Just off the coast is the marine reserve of Tabarca which offers crystal clear waters more usually associated with the Caribbean.
 The marine reserve has some of the largest areas of seagrass in the Mediterranean and makes for a wonderful feeling of ‘flying’ the sub aqua meadows.